Dayende-ib/Offline_GPT/README.md

 ## Railway deployment (backend)

-This repo includes a `railway.json` that installs and runs the backend from `backend/`.
+Set the Railway root directory to `backend/`.
+The backend has its own `railway.json`.

 Required Railway variables:
 - `MONGODB_URI`